← All workflows

 How it works

 1. 1.
-Upload your term sheet, existing certificate of incorporation, and current cap table
+Upload your executed term sheet or SPA, existing certificate of incorporation, and current cap table

 2. 2.
 AI extracts economics, governance terms, and capitalization data from your source documents